sforzando/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request (機能追加)
 about: Suggest an idea for this project
-title: ''
+title: 'feat: :sparkles: '
 labels: 'enhancement'
 assignees: ''
 ---

-## Is your feature request related to a problem?
-Please describe.

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-## Describe the solution you'd like
+## Describe the desired **state** as a goal

-A clear and concise description of what you want to happen.
+(T. B. D.; ex.
+Automated testing should be completed with just a push.)

-## Additional context
+## Appendix

-Add any other context or screenshots about the feature request here.
+(T. B. D.; Add any other context or screenshots about the feature request here.)